Climate Change

 The Meiji Group is striving to achieve sustainable dairy farming by working to improve social issues impacting the dairy industry.
 The GHG emissions resulting from dairy farming (the methane and nitrous oxide (N2O) resulting from cow belching and cow manure) are a social issue.
 In addition to promoting reductions in GHG emissions, we are aiming to link initiatives to sustainability in the dairy farming industry by positioning reduction initiatives as a new revenue source for dairy farmers.

 As part of those efforts, we launched initiatives aimed at reducing N2O derived from manure produced during dairy farming and maintaining the livelihoods of dairy farmers using amino acid-balanced feed, one of the methodologies defined in the J-Credit Scheme1.
+In August 2023, we participated in the "Doto Carbon Farming Study Group" which promotes carbon farming2 in Betsukai Town, Japanese largest milk producer, as a verification field to reduce GHG emissions in dairy.

 1 A national program for recognizing credits based on CO2 emission reductions through the installation of energy-saving facilities and the adoption of renewable energy as well as CO2 absorption achieved through appropriate forestry management.